All About Authorize.Net’s Silent Post

 <input type="hidden" name="x_response_reason_code" value="1"/>

-<input type="hidden" name="x_response_reason_text" value="This transaction has been approved."/>
+<input type="hidden" name="x_response_reason_text" value="This

 <input type="hidden" name="x_auth_code" value=""/>